Bar Fights and Duck Lips. In Other Words, My Surgery.

 It looks spontaneous.

 Like the last-ditch effort to remove something that doesn’t want to leave.
 Like those battering rams that punch giant holes in the doors of deadbeat, crack head squatters.
-It is not the clean edged, precision cut of a surgical scalpel, no, I look to have been cut open by a shard from a broken bottle of Pabst Blue Ribbon.
+It is not the clean edged, precision cut of a surgical scalpel, no, I look to have been cut open by a shard of glass from a broken bottle of Pabst Blue Ribbon.

 My incision has duck-lips.
 (See photo at the top), and it feels like a red-hot branding iron is searing my flesh every time I even think about moving.